-Water Cooled Models: Connect a separate $\frac{3}{8}$ " O.D. copper line, with a separate hand valve, to the $\frac{3}{8}$ " FPT condenser inlet at the back of the cabinet.
-The water pressure to all lines must always be above 20 PSIG, and below 80 PSIG.
+Water Cooled Models: Connect a separate 3/8" O.D. copper line with a separate hand valve to control it to the 3/8" FPT condenser inlet at the back of the cabinet.
+The water pressure to all lines must always be above 20 psig, and below 80 psig.